-The Korean Ministry Plan, entitled, "Advancing United Methodist Ministries Among Korean Americans," represents the first comprehensive nationwide mission initiative of The United Methodist Church to develop and vitalize Korean American ministries in North America.
-After a comprehensive four-year study on the issues, needs, and mission opportunities of the Korean American United Methodist community, the 2000 General Conference enthusiastically approved what was initially called the Korean American National Plan, as did consecutive General Conferences of 2004, 2008, 2012 and 2016.
-During the last quadrennium, the name was changed to the Korean Ministry Plan: Advancing United Methodist Ministries Among Koreans.
-For the coming quadrennium, it is expected that the plan will continue to reflect the global nature of The United Methodist Church and its ministry.
+The Korean Ministry Plan, entitled, "Advancing United Methodist Ministries Among Korean Americans," represents the first comprehensive, nationwide mission initiative of The United Methodist Church to develop and vitalize Korean American ministries in North America.
+After a comprehensive four-year study on the issues, needs, and mission opportunities of the Korean American United Methodist community, the 2000 General Conference enthusiastically approved what was initially called the Korean American National Plan, as did consecutive General Conferences until 2016.
+(It was scheduled to be reviewed and voted upon at the 2020 General Conference, but due to the Covid-19 pandemic, it was postponed to 2024).
+The name has been changed to the Korean Ministry Plan: Advancing United Methodist Ministries Among Koreans.
+For the coming quadrennium, it is expected that the plan will continue to reflect the global nature of The United Methodist Church and its ministry while faithfully fulfilling specific local missional tasks, with the intention to be a true glocal (global-local) plan.